-The company's key functions are the function that supervises compliance with regulations (Compliance), the Finance and Risk Management unit's risk management function, Internal Audit and Actuarial Function and the Appointed Actuary.
+The company's key functions are the function that supervises compliance with regulations (Compliance), the Finance and Risk Management unit's Risk management function, Internal Audit and Actuarial Function and the Appointed Actuary.
 Each key function reports to the company's Board of Directors and the Taaleri Group's Group Risk Management Committee as outlined in the principles for internal control and risk management.

-Key function Organized on Taaleri Group level
+Key function / Organized on Taaleri Group level

-Picture 4: Organisation structure and key functions
+Image 4: Garantia's organisation structure and key functions

-The target of the function that supervises compliance with regulations is to strengthen clients' and the markets' confidence in Garantia.
-The function that supervises compliance with regulations monitors the legislation pertaining to the company, regulatory guidelines and other regulations and supervises compliance with these in all of the company's activities.
+The target of the Compliance function is to strengthen clients' and the markets' confidence in Garantia.
+The compliance function monitors legislation pertaining to the company, regulatory guidelines and other regulations and supervises compliance with these in all of the company's activities.
 The function is also responsible for compliance with the company's internal guidelines and rules.
 In addition to supervising compliance with regulations, the function also evaluates the adequacy of procedures carried out in the company to prevent and correct deficiencies that may have occurred in the compliance with regulations.

-The target of the risk management function is to support the company's management in organising and developing risk management and in planning and decision-making (including guaranty decision-making), to implement and develop risk and capital requirement calculation and report on the risk and solvency position.
+The target of the risk management function is to support the company's management in organising and developing risk management and the function's planning and decision-making (including guaranty decision-making), to implement and develop risk and capital requirement calculation and report on the risk and solvency position.

-Internal Audit is an assessment, verification and consulting function that is independent of the company's operational activities.
+Internal audit is an assessment, verification and consulting function that is independent of the company's operational activities.
 The task of Internal Audit is to support the company's management in the achievement of targets by providing a systematic approach to the assessment and development of the adequacy and efficiency of the organisation's risk management, control, and management and administration processes (system of governance).